 I’ve determined some or all of my cookware is not induction compatible, but I would like use an induction cook top.
 What are my options?

 If your current cookware is not induction compatible there are options open to you.
 Some induction cook tops are hybrids meaning that 2 burners are induction and 2 burners are conventional electric burners so all forms of cookware can be used with it.
 Lets say you simply want to use a favorite piece of cookware on an induction cook top and it is not induction friendly what can you do?
-Metrokitchen has an answer for you!
-We sell the Mauviel Induction Disc which is a flat magnetic steel disc you sit on your induction burner that will certainly heat up and allow your non-induction friendly cookware to heat as well.
+You can use an induction disc which is a flat magnetic steel disc you sit on your induction burner that will certainly heat up and allow your non-induction friendly cookware to heat as well.
 This will not have the quick performance experienced from induction cooking.
 What it does is make a burner of the induction disc which in turn heats your cookware for cooking.

 MetroKitchen carries a large selection of induction cookware available for purchase.
 The following lines are induction compatible: